-2120 4.2.2.1 Awareness
+1826 4.2.2.1 Awareness

-- 2121 A service participant is aware of another participant if it has access to a description of - 2122 that participant with sufficient completeness to establish the other requirements of - 2123 visibility. - 2124 Awareness is inherently a function of a participant; awareness can be established - 2125 without any action on the part of the target participant other than the target providing - 2126 appropriate descriptions.
-Awareness is often discussed in terms of consumer - 2127 awareness of providers but the concepts are equally valid for provider awareness of - 2128 consumers. - 2129 Awareness can be decomposed into the creation of descriptions, making them - 2130 available, and discovering the descriptions.
-Discovery can be initiated or it can be by - 2131 notification.
-Initiated discovery for business may require formalization of the required - 2132 capabilities and resources to achieve business goals. - 2133 Achieving awareness in a SOA can range from word of mouth to formal service - 2134 descriptions in a standards-based registry-repository.
-Some other examples of - 2135 achieving awareness in a SOA are the use of a web page containing description - 2136 information, email notifications of descriptions, and document based descriptions. - 2137 A mediator as discussed for awareness is a third party participant that provides - 2138 awareness to one or more consumers of one or more services.
-Direct awareness is - 2139 awareness between a consumer and provider without the use of a third party. - 2140 Direct awareness may be the result of having previously established an execution - 2141 context, or direct awareness may include determining the presence of services and then

-2142 querying the service directly for description.
-As an example, a priori visibility of some sensor device may provide the means for interaction or a query for standardized sensor 2143 device metadata may be broadcast to multiple locations.
-If acknowledged, the service 2144 2145 interface for the device may directly provide description to a consumer so the consumer can determine willingness to interact.
-2146

-The same medium for awareness may be direct in one context and may be mediated in another context.
-For example, a service provider may maintain a web site with links to the provider's descriptions of services giving the consumers direct awareness to the provider's services.
-Alternatively, a community may maintain a mediated web site with links to various provider descriptions of services for any number of consumers.
-More than one mediator may be involved, as different mediators may specialize in different mediation functions.

-2154 Descriptions may be formal or informal.
-Section 4.1, provides a comprehensive model for service description that can be applied to formal registry/repositories used to mediate visibility.
-Using consistent description taxonomies and standards based mediated awareness helps provide more effective awareness.
+1827 A service participant is aware of another participant if it has access to a description of that participant with 1828 sufficient completeness to establish the other requirements of visibility.

+1829 Awareness is inherently a function of a participant; awareness can be established without any action on

+1830 the part of the target participant other than the target providing appropriate descriptions.
+Awareness is

+1831 often discussed in terms of consumer awareness of providers but the concepts are equally valid for 1832 provider awareness of consumers.

+- 1833 Awareness can be decomposed into the creation of descriptions, making them available, and discovering - 1834 the descriptions.
+Discovery can be initiated or it can be by notification.
+Initiated discovery for business - 1835 may require formalization of the required capabilities and resources to achieve business goals. - Achieving awareness in a SOA can range from word of mouth to formal service descriptions in a standards-based registry-repository.
+Some other examples of achieving awareness in a SOA are the use of a web page containing description information, email notifications of descriptions, and document based descriptions. - A mediator as discussed for awareness is a third party participant that provides awareness to one or more consumers of one or more services.
+Direct awareness is awareness between a consumer and provider without the use of a third party. - 1843 Direct awareness may be the result of having previously established an execution context, or direct - awareness may include determining the presence of services and then querying the service directly for - 1845 description.
+As an example, a priori visibility of some sensor device may provide the means for interaction - 1846 or a query for standardized sensor device metadata may be broadcast to multiple locations.
+If - acknowledged, the service interface for the device may directly provide description to a consumer so theconsumer can determine willingness to interact. - 1849 The same medium for awareness may be direct in one context and may be mediated in another context.
+1850 For example, a service provider may maintain a web site with links to the provider's descriptions of - 1851 services giving the consumers direct awareness to the provider's services.
+Alternatively, a community - 1852 may maintain a mediated web site with links to various provider descriptions of services for any number of - 1853 consumers.
+More than one mediator may be involved, as different mediators may specialize in different1854 mediation functions. - 1855 Descriptions may be formal or informal.
+Section 4.1, provides a comprehensive model for service 1856 description that can be applied to formal registry/repositories used to mediate visibility.
+Using consistent - description trat can be applied to formal registry/repositories used to mediate visionity.
+Using cons description taxonomies and standards based mediated awareness helps provide more effective awareness.

-4.2.2.1.1 Mediated Awareness
+1859 4.2.2.1.1 Mediated Awareness

-Mediated awareness promotes loose coupling by keeping the consumers and services from explicitly referring to each other and the descriptions.
+1860 Mediated awareness promotes loose coupling by keeping the consumers and services from explicitly 1861 referring to each other and the descriptions.
 Mediation lets interaction vary independently.
-Rather than all potential service consumers being informed on a continual basis about all services, there is a known or agreed upon facility or location that houses the service description.
+Rather than all 1862 potential service consumers being informed on a continual basis about all services, there is a known or 1863 agreed upon facility or location that houses the service description.

-Figure 25 Mediated Service Awareness
+1865 Figure 24 Mediated Service Awareness

-In Figure 25, the potential service consumers perform queries or are notified in order to locate those services that satisfy their needs.
+In Figure 24, the potential service consumers perform queries or are notified in order to locate those services that satisfy their needs.
 As an example, the telephone book is a mediated registry where individuals perform manual searches to locate services (i.e. the yellow pages).
 The telephone book is also a mediated registry for solicitors to find and notify potential customers (i.e. the white pages).